 This One Pot Harissa Chicken with Chickpeas and Yogurt is my New Comfort Food – With the rich, spiciness of the harissa, the creamy chickpeas and the tangy yogurt – It’s an all around feel good dish that’s easy to make on a weeknight, but fancy enough to serve at a dinner party.

-A note about the heat in this dish – Different brands of harissa can have varying degrees of heat.
+Different brands of harissa can have varying degrees of heat.
 You should taste yours first and modify the amount you use from there.
 You may need anywhere from 1/8 cup of harissa to ¼ cup.
 It also depends on how spicy you like your food.
 I used ¼ cup, and the end result was quite spicy – The way I like it.
 However, if you’re sensitive to heat, I would definitely dial it down a bit, using half the amount.